ST PAUL'S, NEW SMYRNA BEACH

 Fr Dallman firmly maintains an orthodox-catholic witness to historic, apostolic and patristic Christianity first revealed in the Upper Room in Jerusalem after the Ascension of Jesus Christ, and which lives on through Anglican/Episcopal tradition growing out of ancient and medieval British/English expression.
 Affirming the dogmatic teachings of the Seven Ecumenical Councils, he upholds and practices the orthodox-catholic dogma and doctrine of the Seven Sacraments ordered and celebrated ecumenically (i.e., universally), especially that of the Sacraments of Holy Matrimony and Holy Orders.

 In his ministry, Fr Dallman is committed to holy and reverent celebration of the Liturgy, biblical preaching and teaching centered on Our Lord and Savior Jesus Christ and our discipleship in Him, as well as offering spiritual direction to those seeking to deepen their relationship with Him.
-He has a strong devotion to Holy Icons as well as a passion for Gregorian plainsong in the Anglican tradition which finds expression in daily sung prayer of Matins and Evensong with his family.
+He has a strong devotion to holy Icons as well as a passion for Gregorian plainsong in the Anglican tradition which finds expression in daily sung prayer of Matins and Evensong with his family.

-Akenside Institute for English Spirituality, which grew out of his expertise in the theology of Martin Thornton.
-He received a Masters degree in Theological Studies in Anglican Studies (Ascetical Theology) from Wisconsin’s Nashotah House Seminary and a Master of Arts degree in Liturgical Ministry from Chicago’s Catholic Theological Union.
-He also studied adult catechesis and formation through three summer study conferences at the McGrath Institute for Church Life at the University of Notre Dame, where one summer conference he also was a presenter.
+Fr Dallman received a Master of Theological Studies degree in Anglican Studies (Ascetical Theology) from Wisconsin’s Nashotah House Seminary and a Master of Arts degree in Liturgical Ministry from Chicago’s Catholic Theological Union.
+He also studied adult catechesis and formation through three summer study conferences at the McGrath Institute for Church Life at the University of Notre Dame.

 Saint Paul's Episcopal Church